ansys/pyensight/doc/source/calc_functions.rst

 By default, this uses all
-parts that share each node of the selected part(s).
-So, parts that are not selected whose elements are shared by nodes of the selected part(s) will have their element values averaged in with those of the selected parts.
+parts that share each node of the selected parts.
+So, parts that are not selected whose elements are shared by nodes of the selected parts will have their element values averaged in with those of the selected parts.